hasura/graphql-engine/docs/graphql/manual/hasura-cli/reference.rst

   hasura console --envfile production.env

-The above command will read ENV vars from ``production.env`` file present at the project root directory.
+The above command will read ENV vars from the ``production.env`` file present at the project root directory.

 .. note::